practicalli/spacemacs/clojure-repl/index.md

 # Clojure Repl

+Clojure developers always code with a running REPL.

 The Clojure REPL is a live environment in which your Clojure code runs.
 Using a REPL to develop your code gives you instant feedback on its behaviour and supports rapidly evolving design.

 Clojure developers can use the REPL to run a whole file of code, or just a single expression

-Clojure developers always code with a REPL.

 {% youtube %}
 https://www.youtube.com/watch?v=KZjFVdU8VLI?autoplay=1loop=1